Sister of slain Pakistani woman says her husband killed her

 Police have arrested five people including Farzana's father.

-The brutality of the case, and the fact that it happened in broad daylight outside one of Pakistan's top courts drew international condemnation, including from the United Nations.

-Many conservative families in Pakistan consider it shameful for a woman to fall in love and choose her own husband.
-Refusal to accept arranged marriages frequently results in "honour killings".
+The fact that the murder happened in broad daylight outside one of Pakistan's top courts drew more attention to the case than is usual in most "honour killings" which are uncommon in a country where many conservative families consider it shameful for a woman to fall in love and choose her own husband.

-In 2013, 869 such cases were reported in the media, according to the Human Rights Commission of Pakistan, and the true figure is probably higher since many cases go unreported.
+In 2013, 869 such killings were reported in the media, according to the Human Rights Commission of Pakistan, and the true figure is probably higher since many cases go unreported.

 (Writing by Maria Golovnina; Editing by Robin Pomeroy)